 Nothing better than a slab of smoky spareribs to pick up a person's spirits, especially if you haven't enjoyed the flavor of smoked pork ribs recently.
 Ever notice how a plate of ribs brings a smile to the face?

 Spareribs are a less expensive alternative to the pricier baby back ribs, reason being that they're not as "high on the hog".
 Pork spareribs are the lower two-thirds of the rib cage, far away from the tender pork loin and tenderloin, that sit right next to the babybacks.

 With this recipe, you can still enjoy great tasting smoky ribs.
 And even though they're cheaper, many people prefer spareribs over the others.

 This smoky spareribs recipe starts with a slathering of mustard, not so

-much for flavor, but as a sticky coating for the spicy rib rub to hang
+much for flavor, but to act as a sticky coating for the spicy rib rub to latch